 Prints & Photographs Online Catalog (Library of Congress) More than 13.7 million images, including photographs, fine and popular prints and drawings, posters, and architectural and engineering drawings.
 International in scope, but particularly rich in materials documenting the history of the United States.

 AP Images gives you access to the world’s largest collections of historical and contemporary photographs, so you have all the imagery you need, right when you need it.

-American Memory provides free and open access through the Internet to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience.
+Digital Collection (Library of Congress) American Memory provides free and open access through the Internet to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience.
 It is a digital record of American history and creativity.

 New York Art Resources Consortium (NYARC)

 Enables users to simultaneously search the NYARC libraries' local, electronic, and digital collections, as well as scholarly resources that are freely available online.
 In addition to providing access to the over 1 million resources in Arcade, NYARC's online catalog, the system also points to online journal articles, digitized books, and born-digital art research materials from the consortium's growing web archive collection.
 It's a powerful platform allowing scholars to locate materials across a broad range of formats in a single search.